Who can apply for Carer Support Payment

 If you get Carer Support Payment, it will not affect the qualifying benefit the person you care for gets.
 But it could affect other benefits that you and the person you care for get.
 If you live with a partner, it could also affect their benefits.

-Find out about how Carer Support Payment may affect other benefits.
+Learn how Carer Support Payment can affect other benefits.

 Which country you live in